Guide · For sellers

 How long does it take to sell a house in Edmonton?

-The current average days on market is 38 days (March 2026).
-Well-priced homes in desirable areas sell faster — often within 27 days.
-Overpriced homes can sit for months.
-Time of year matters too: spring is the busiest season with faster sales, while winter listings take longer but face fewer competing sellers.
+It varies with season and pricing.
+Well-priced homes in desirable areas sell fastest; overpriced homes can sit for months.
+Spring is the busiest season with faster sales, while winter listings take longer but face fewer competing sellers.
+Current average days on market is tracked on our Market page (free account).